Integrated Education and Training

 Roadmap to IET

-IET should be developed within a larger career pathway with integrated basic skills and workforce readiness.
+Developing an IET program involves several important steps to ensure it meets learner, partner, employer, and institutional goals and needs.
 To learn more about the process of creating IET and finding resources to develop IET programs and curriculum, see the Roadmap to IET page.

 Achieving Equity in IET

-To address equity gaps in IET access and student success, see the Achieving Equity in IET page that has resources for reviewing recruitment strategies, models for providing funding to cover the cost of instruction, and best practices for student supports.
+Integrating equity-minded policies and practices within IET programs is crucial for providing all learners with equal opportunities to succeed.
+See the Achieving Equity in IET page for resources related to reviewing recruitment strategies, models for providing funding to cover the cost of instruction, and best practices for student supports.

 For questions, please contact: